Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/18_performance.typ

 #reading-path(path: "implementation")

 Building a correct abstract interpreter is hard; building a *fast* one is even harder.
-When using BDDs for program analysis, performance cliffs are steep: a good variable ordering runs in milliseconds, while a bad one might never terminate.
+When using BDDs for program analysis, performance cliffs are steep: good variable ordering runs in milliseconds, bad ordering might never terminate.
 This chapter provides a survival guide for tuning and debugging your BDD-based analyzer.

 == The Three Pillars of BDD Performance

 === Variable Ordering

-We cannot stress this enough: *Variable ordering is the single most important factor.*
+*Variable ordering is the single most important factor.*

 - *Heuristic:* Group related variables together.
 - *Data Structures:* Keep bits of the same variable adjacent (e.g., `x[0]`, `x[1]`, ...).